alexfernandez/alexfernandez.github.io/2016/top-of-the-cream-of-the-crop.md

 then work your way up to national and then international conferences when you feel comfortable.
 Speaking at conferences is a great way to attend for free!
-Well, there's the unpaid time for preparing the talk, so your ticket does not really come for "free".
+Well, there's the unpaid time spent researching and preparing the talk, so your ticket does not really come for "free".
 But you get the point.